jared-m-peg/jared-m-peg/building-from-source-code.md

 Building RSC+ using its source code on Windows 10

 1\.
-Download the prerequisites (Git, Apache Ant, and JDK 1.8) for building RSC+
+Download and install the prerequisites (Git, Apache Ant, and JDK 1.8) for building RSC+

 Download and install Git from here: `https://git-scm.com/install/windows`

 Before installing it, check that its digital signature is OK:

-Right click the following file: `Git-2.55.0.5-64-bit.exe`

-Click on `Properties`

-Click on the `Digital Signatures` tab
-Click on the listed signature
-Click on `Details`
+Right click the downloaded Git file, `Git-2.55.0.5-64-bit.exe`, click on `Properties`, click on the `Digital Signatures` tab, click on the listed signature, click on `Details`

 It should print: `The digital signature is OK.`

+Install Git

 Download the Apache Ant binary, the ASC file, and the KEYS file:

 Go to: `https://downloads.apache.org/ant/`

 Download the following file: `KEYS`

 Go to: `https://downloads.apache.org/ant/binaries/`

 Download these two files:
 ```text
 apache-ant-1.10.17-bin.zip